gradikay/Zonimoold/README.md

-Welcome to the Zonimo wiki!
+Welcome to the Zonimo project! (check the "Animal Database" Repository for updates)

 # Overview
 Zonimo was a project which I started working on in late 2015 and I build it entirely.